Time for a big decision:

 How much do they lend?
-Generally speaking, what lenders might offer you depends on various factors such as your salary, expenses, age and type of job you do.
-Some banks would not lend you more than 4.5 times your annual gross salary, and some can lend you up to 5 times of your salary.
+Generally speaking, what lenders might offer you depends on various factors such as your salary, expenses, age, and the type of job you do.
+Some banks would not lend you more than 4.5 times your annual gross salary, and some can lend you up to 5 times your salary.

 Factors that can affect the mortgage: Let’s be honest, lenders are there to make money and the simplest rule is that if they think a borrower may not be able to pay back or default on the loan, they will not lend.
 A mortgage application’s outcome can depend on various factors:

 Age: Generally the older the applicant/s, the shorter term the mortgage would be provided for.
 Old age can also be a factor for mortgage denial.

 Income: What you earn annually before tax plays an important role in what you will get.
 The more you earn the better the overall amount you would have as a mortgage.
 And that’s why a couple each earning a salary would have a better chance of getting a bigger sum of a mortgage than a single person.

 Your expenses: This is what the lenders call an affordability test.
 Again the reason for taking into account your expenses is to make sure that you would have money left after paying your bills every month.
 A salary of £2000 a month will not be very promising if your total expenses are more than it.